Peru declares state of emergency amid nationwide protests

 After Castillo attempted to dissolve congress and govern by decree and was arrested last week, there were days of widespread demonstrations that soon descended into bloodshed.
 The new 30-day state of emergency was declared by Defense Minister Alberto Otarola in response to "violent acts, road obstructions, and damage.

-In the midst of deadly protests against the ousting of former president Pedro Castillo on Wednesday, which have so far claimed seven lives, Peru announced a state of emergency throughout the country.

-A court had just ruled that Castillo must spend an additional 48 hours in jail before a hearing on his release due to allegations of conspiracy and rebellion.

-After Castillo attempted to dissolve congress and govern by decree and was arrested last week, there were days of widespread demonstrations that soon descended into bloodshed.
+Amid deadly protests against the ousting of former president Pedro Castillo on Wednesday, which have so far claimed seven lives, Peru announced a state of emergency throughout the country.
+A court had ruled that Castillo must spend an additional 48 hours in jail before a hearing on his release due to allegations of conspiracy and rebellion.
+After Castillo attempted to dissolve congress and govern by decree and was arrested last week, there were days of widespread protest that soon snowballed into bloodshed.

 The new 30-day state of emergency was declared by Defense Minister Alberto Otarola in response to "violent acts, road obstructions, and damage."